harddal/SYNASM/README.md

 Link to forum thread: http://powdertoy.co.uk/Discussions/Thread/View.html?Thread=19974&PageNum=0

-Note there are some bugs, and no exception handling, so it may crash.
-Just try again.
+Note that there is no built in detection for syntax errors so it may crash if there are any.
+I don't plan on improving this project as its use scope is limited.

 Files: